 Therein lies a cultural difference.
 To my taxi driver, and to all Finns, sauna is tantamount to goodness.
 In fact, an old Finnish saying goes, “One is to be in the sauna as one is to be in church.”
 I guess I’d just attempted to ask her to turn down the church in here.

 I come from another sensibility around heat, the one that uses sauna in the pejorative.
 I decry any noticeable temperature, and I come by it naturally.
 Physiologically.
 I’m a blind guy.
 Denuded of sight, my body is left more sensitive, subjectively overexposed, to other stimuli.
 Heat is among the more intolerable.
 To me, it is neither relaxing nor revitalizing.
 To me heat is crowding and oppressive, like someone shouting in my ear.
 Worse, it induces claustrophobia, the kind a sighted person might feel if someone were to get up in his face and wave jazz-hands.
 Heat has no sense of personal space.
 If the sauna is like church, then I say someone should open a goddamned window in here.

 But I wondered if I could learn to feel heat differently.
 Could I acclimate to it through a new cultural context?
 Maybe with some tutored appreciation?
 How could the entire Finnish nation, and more than nine centuries of unanimous sauna-love, be wrong?
 Typical blind-guy stuff—I just want to be like everyone else.
-Besides, a few days in the design capital of the world would let my body put Helsinki’s vaunted livability to the test.
+Besides, a few days in 2012’s design capital of the world would let my body put Helsinki’s vaunted livability to the test.

 On my first morning, I asked the hotel clerk, Jusa, what I might do while in town.
 He and his colleagues debated in Finnish, which, if you’ve never heard the language, sounds something like a drunken Berliner confusing Danish with Italian.